getkyo/kyo/README.md

 ### Log: Logging

 `Log` is designed to streamline the logging process without requiring the instantiation of a `Logger`.
-By leveraging the [sourcecode](https://github.com/com-lihaoyi/sourcecode) library, log messages automatically include source code position information, enhancing the clarity and usefulness of the logs.
+Log messages automatically include source code position information (File, Line, Column), enhancing the clarity and usefulness of the logs.

 ```scala
 import kyo.*